Isaac Freeman

 There's a lot more to do!
 In particular, I want to polish how Kakano appears on mobile screens, and how it renders notes that use popular Obsidian plugins.

-1 more post can be found in the archive.
+3 more posts can be found in the archive.